barmizrahi/barmizrahi/README.md

 	- Other: Multithreading, Performance Optimization, AWS, Docker, Git

 - 📌 Highlights
-	Built automated multithreaded pipelines that process ~50K records daily and reduced manual operational effort by over 75% Designed and developed a constraint-based scheduling engine currently running at one of Israel’s largest retail chains
+	- Built automated multithreaded pipelines that process ~50K records daily and reduced manual operational effort by over 75% Designed and developed a constraint-based scheduling engine currently running at one of Israel’s largest retail chains
 	- :trophy: Won first place (out of sixteen teams) at 2021 hackathon of Afeka College
+ -  :school: B.Sc Software Engineering at Afeka College Tel-Aviv
 - :computer: Java is my favorite language
 - :nerd_face: Always love to learning new things